 When all of the attractions are open, Disneyland has 12 available via Genie+.
-Now that Toontown, and Roger Rabbit’s Car Toon Spin, has entered a renovation phase that number drops down to 11.
-Rise of the Resistance currently uses the individual Lightning Lane but there are ways to avoid a long line and paying extra there.
-Disneyland has 36 attractions in total, by far the most of any American theme park, and there is so much to do in a day.
+Rise of the Resistance currently uses individual Lightning Lane but there are ways to avoid a long line and paying extra there.
+Runaway Railway has just recently been added to the Genie+ lineup.
+Disneyland has 35 attractions in total, by far the most of any American theme park, and there is so much to do in a day.
 That number alone makes Genie+ tempting.
-If you have a park hopper ticket, you can use Genie+ in both parks on the same day.
+If you have a park hopper ticket, you can use Genie+ in both parks on the same day and it would be advisable for those trying to fit everything in all in one day.
 Let’s get to the rankings!

 We were at Disneyland late the other night, it was a crowded first day of spring break.
 Lines were long all over the park and we were doing a train loop to visit some dinos and let the wait times die down.
 As the train scooted to a stop in Tomorrowland, we looked across the beautiful concrete track and gassy go karts like Mufasa and Simba did with the savanna.
 In the midst of the crowds rested a short line for Autopia.
 Is that short line worth waiting in?
 That’s a different blog post but this should be last on your list of things to use on Lightning Lane.